 Not a situation you want to be in.
 The solution?
 Pull out your rhetorical skills, limit the damage, and convince your team that failure has positives - a learning effect, for example.
 Motivate everyone to give it their all a second time.

 You'll see: If not only your words, but also your emphasis, your looks, your posture show that you believe 100 percent in your success, then your team does too.
-The better you master rhetoric, the more successful you will be.
+The better your command of rhetoric, the successful is you.

 Rhetoric lives from being implemented and used.
 Sure, you can acquire theoretical knowledge, for example about the skilful structure of a speech.
 But to become really good, you have to practice, practice, practice.
 And not in a quiet room, but in a real-life scenario.